dtafuri-lab/temperature_figure/README.md

 **Week 2** I focused on the figure itself, proportions, how the arm connects, and how the three states would read clearly at a glance from across a room.

 **Week 3** I worked out the twisting mechanism through the 3D model.
 The arm rotation is driven by a MG90S micro servo inside the body, controlled by a QT Py RP2040 that receives temperature data wirelessly from an ESP32-S3 placed outdoors via Bluetooth Low Energy.
-The two units are fully self-contained and battery powered — no wires between them, nothing to plug in daily.
+The two units are fully self-contained and battery powered

 This week the goal is to 3D print the parts, assemble everything, and get it running.